cyrilcaoyang/pizerocam/README.md

      - bash pisugar-power-manager.sh -c release
      navigate to the link at the end of the installation to check battery status

-  2. Create a folder and put the Server code in this folder
+  2. Clone this repo; do not enter the project folder yet

-  3. Create a Python environment:
+  3. Create a Python environment outside of the project folder
      - python -m venv picam_env --system-site-packages"
-     Make sure to use the flag at the end, otherwise picamera2 will not work
+     # Make sure to use the flag at the end, otherwise picamera2 will not work

   5. Activate the venv
      - source picam_env/bin/activate

   6. Install the LED driver code
-     - sudo pip3 install adafruit-circuitpython-neopixel
+     - pip3 install adafruit-circuitpython-neopixel

-  7. Now you are ready to start the server python client.py
+  7. You do not need to pip install, just navigate to the server.py code and start the server python server.py

 # Installing of the Client on the PC that runs the workflows (Client)
   1. Install the required packages on PC: